emipa606/VariousSpaceShipChunk/README.md

 A17 : https://totobrothers.blogspot.kr/2017/11/steam-workshop-httpsteamcommunity.html

 @It can be added any save file.
-Don&apos;t worry about that. &lt;- Thx to Mehni for making great code!
+Don't worry about that. - Thx to Mehni for making great code!
 Also, The ship chunks currently do not spawn modded materials.
 They only contain metals you can find in vanilla.

 Main code : Handsome Mehni